Poltanek/Book-Display-WebApp/README.md

 nodemon server.js
 ```

-To send data using postman to newsletter collection within the web app.
+To send data using postman to **newsletter** collection within the web app.

-Newsletter
 ```
 http://localhost:5000/newsletter
 ```